Convert 54 F To Celsius

 Q: Why is the conversion factor 5/9 and not a whole number?

 A: The conversion factor 5/9 is a direct result of the ratio between the size of a degree on the Celsius scale and the size of a degree on the Fahrenheit scale.
-The Fahrenheit scale has 180 degrees between the freezing and boiling points of water, while the Celsius scale has 100.
+Now, the Fahrenheit scale has 180 degrees between the freezing and boiling points of water, while the Celsius scale has 100.
 The ratio 100/180 simplifies to 5/9.

 Q: What if I need to convert Celsius to Fahrenheit?